Glossary

 What if I transfer or sell all of my shares; do I need to do anything?

 If you sell all of your shares, the cost basis ordering method (e.g., FIFO, LIFO, etc.) becomes irrelevant.
 Cost basis ordering methods are only used when there is a partial sale, transfer or certificate issuance by the holder.
-When a holder sells or transfers their entire covered shares position, the basis for the entire position is provided.
+When a holder sells or transfers their entire covered shares position, the basis for the entire position is provided to the receiving broker.
+Information on the acquisition of such shares will remain available for reference purposes in your EquatePlus account.

 The Form 8949